Protection Paladin Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 Best Conduits for Protection Paladin

 Conduits are very similar to Azerite Traits in that they are something that you specifically target to enhance your character.
-They are also shared among all covenants with the exception of one Potency Conduit, which is Covenant-specific and interact with the Class ability from that Covenant.
+They are also shared among all Covenants with the exception of one Potency Conduit, which is Covenant-specific and interacts with the Class ability from that Covenant.
 These are Ringing Clarity, Hallowed Discernment, Righteous Might and The Long Summer.